-Aubrey shared his story in August 2021.
+Aubrey shared his story in August of 2021.

 My beautiful niece, Jill Williams, died from terminal cancer on July 15, 2021.
 She had only retired just over three years prior and was enjoying traveling with her husband, Bob.
 A little over two years into retirement, however, Jill was diagnosed with cancer.
 She spent the nearly eighteen months following suffering progressively more from small cell lung cancer, which eventually metastasized throughout her body.